alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 ![](https://storageapi.fleek.co/fleek-team-bucket/no.gif)

-We keep them updates coming 🔥 Today's release gives **developers a lot more control over their experience in Fleek**, especially over our Hosting suite of tools for building sites on the Open Web, and for integrating Fleek to other experiences:
+We keep updates coming 🔥 Today's release gives **developers a lot more control over their experience in Fleek**, especially over our Hosting suite of tools for building sites on the Open Web, and for integrating Fleek to other experiences:

 * Hosting CLI
 * GitHub Actions